 Shares of Common Stock that are held in "street name," which means shares of Common Stock held of record by a trustee or in an account at a brokerage firm, bank, dealer, or other similar organization (collectively, "brokerage firms"), may be voted, even if the beneficial holder does not provide the brokerage firm with voting instructions.
 Brokerage firms have the authority under applicable securities rules to cast votes on certain "routine" matters, even if they do not receive instructions from their customers.
-The ratification of the Company's independent registered accounting firm is considered a routine matter for which brokerage firms may vote uninstructed shares.
-The election of directors and the advisory vote to approve named executive officer compensation are not considered routine matters under current securities rules.
+The ratification of the Company's independent registered accounting firm is considered the only routine matter for which brokerage firms may vote un-instructed shares.
+The election of directors, the advisory vote to approve named executive officer compensation, and the advisory vote to determine the frequency of shareholder advisory votes on executive compensation during the next six years are not considered routine matters under current securities rules.
 When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
-This is called a "broker nonvote."
-It should be noted that securities rules previously considered the election of directors to be a "routine" matter for which brokerage firms could vote in the election of directors if the record holder had not received instructions on how to vote from the beneficial owner.
-Accordingly, given this change, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
+This is called a "broker non-vote."
+As all of the proposals described in this Proxy Statement, other than the proposal to ratify the Company's independent registered accounting firm, are considered to be non-routine matters, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.